-General features of central force motion - General features of orbits - Centre of mass and laboratory coordinates - Virial theorem - Stable and unstable equilibrium - Properties of T, V and $\omega$ for small oscillations - Normal coordinates and normal frequencies of vibrations - Parallel pendula - Double, Triple pendula - Linear triatomic molecule.
+General features of central force motion : General features of orbits - Centre of mass and laboratory coordinates - Virial theorem - Stable and unstable equilibrium - Properties of T, V and ω for small oscillations .

-Generalized coordinates for rigid body motion - Euler's angles - Angular velocity, momentum of rigid body - moment and products of inertia - Principal axis transformation - rotational kinetic energy of a rigid body - Moment of inertia of a rigid body - motion of a symmetric top under action of gravity.
+Generalized coordinates for rigid body motion: Euler's angles - Angular velocity, momentum of rigid body - moment and products of inertia - Principal axis transformation - rotational kinetic energy of a rigid body - Moment of inertia of a rigid body - motion of a symmetric top under action of gravity.